 First, we’ll start by paying close attention to the blade angle, also known as the Grind.
 (WESN knives come with a Flat Grind at a 25° angle.)

-Next, line up the angle of your knife with the yellow angle guides.
+Next, line up the angle of your knife with the circular rivet.
 The blade edge should be facing away from you towards the coarse diamond plate.
 Now, slide the cutting edge with light pressure from the one end of the plate to the other.
 Moving from the heel of the blade towards the tip in a smooth gliding motion.
 All the while be sure to keep the 25° angle.

 You may repeat this motion up to 10 times.
 You might notice that a small burr will form on the opposite edge when this happens just flip the blade over and do the same motion several times until the burr disappears.
 Run both sides of the cutting edge up to 10 times on the diamond plate.

-To further refine and sharpen your edge, it’s important to use the ceramic rod on the opposite side of your Work Sharp tool.
+To further refine and sharpen your edge, it’s important to use the ceramic plate on the opposite side of the Pocket Sharpener.
 We’ll be using the same technique previously used on the diamond plate.
-Align the angle of your knife with the yellow angle guides.
+Align the angle of your knife circular rivet.

-The blade edge should be facing away from you towards the smooth ceramic rod...
-Now, slide the cutting edge with light pressure from the one end of the rod to the other.
+The blade edge should be facing away from you towards the smooth ceramic plate...
+Now, slide the cutting edge with light pressure from the one end of the ceramic to the other.
 Moving from the heel of the blade towards the tip in a smooth gliding motion.
 Remember to keep the 25° angle.
 You may repeat this motion up to 10 times.

 Well guys, there you have it.
 Any knife, especially the one you use daily will need some sharpening at some point.
 Hopefully, we’ve simplified the quest of finding the perfect sharpener and how to get your edge back.
-You no longer need to complain about having a dull knife and you can stop avoiding daily tasks where your knife would have come in handy.
+You no longer need to complain about having a dull knife!

-There are certainly other sharpening options out there, however, the Work Sharp Pocket Knife Sharpener is our favorite and it really has all you need for restoring your knife’s edge.
+There are certainly other sharpening options out there, however, the WESN Pocket Sharpener is our favorite for obvious reasons.